 - Is the process effective?
 How do you know?

 - Do staff members know the outcome of the procedure?

 - Does everyone know the “why” of the process?

 - How and when is the process evaluated?

 - Does everyone know how they fit into the process and what to do?

-- Are staff members held accountable to the process?
+- Are the staff members held accountable for the process?

 - What is the process to fix an ineffective process?